isangeeth95/san_xxd/README.md

 ## Description

-In earlier days when I started studying programming this challange was given to me by one of my mentors to advance my coding skills.
+When I started studying programming in my earlier days, this challange was given to me by one of my mentors to advance my coding skills.
 Challange was to write a C program which gives you the exact output as **xxd** command utility does with a input file.
 At that time I didn't even know what xxd command utility does.

 xxd command does two things.
 It creates a hex dump of a given file or standard input and It can also convert a hex dump back to its original binary form.
 [Read more about xxd from the manual](https://linux.die.net/man/1/xxd)